James F. Moriarty

-James Francis Moriarty (born 1953) is a United States diplomat and career foreign service officer with the rank of Minister-Counselor.
-He was the U.S. Ambassador to Nepal (2004–2007) and the U.S. Ambassador to Bangladesh (2008–2011).
-From 2016 to 2023, he was Chairman of the American Institute in Taiwan.
+James Francis Moriarty (born 1953) is an American diplomat and career foreign service officer with the rank of Minister-Counselor.
+He served as U.S. Ambassador to Nepal (2004–2007), U.S. Ambassador to Bangladesh (2008–2011) and Chairman of the American Institute in Taiwan (2016–2023).

 Early life and education

 Moriarty was born in Ware, Massachusetts in 1953 to William E. Moriarty, a World War II army veteran and executive of the U.S. Postal Service.
 James had two brothers, a sister, and a foster brother.
 Like his father, he graduated from Ware High School.
 He earned his Bachelor of Arts in history, summa cum laude, from Dartmouth College.

 Career

 Moriarty joined the Foreign Service in 1975.
 His first tour was as a consular officer in the U.S. Embassy in Rabat, Morocco.
 He subsequently served as a political/economic officer at the Embassy in Mbabane, Swaziland and then as an economic officer in the U.S. State Department's Office of Southern African Affairs.
 He married Lauren Peters, also a foreign service officer, on July 5, 1982.

 After Urdu language training, he served as a political officer in Islamabad, Pakistan.
 On June 5, 1987, during his posting there, his father died in Ware.

 Following two years of Chinese language training, Moriarty served as Deputy Chief of the political section at the U.S. Embassy in Beijing.
 From 1991 to 1993, he served as deputy director in the State Department's Office of UN Political Affairs.
 In that capacity, he coordinated U.S. policy on UN Security Council issues.
 He received the American Foreign Service Association’s Rivkin Award for his principled approach to the breakup of Yugoslavia.
 He was Diplomat-in-Resident at the East–West Center in Honolulu, Hawaii in 1993–94.

 After taking a third year of Chinese language training, Moriarty led the General Affairs (Political) Section at the American Institute in Taiwan from 1994 to 1998.
 In 1998–2001, he served as Minister-Counselor for Political Affairs at the U.S. Embassy in Beijing.
 He shaped the U.S. response to Chinese missile tests in the Taiwan Strait, the U.S. bombing of the Chinese embassy in Belgrade, and the ramming of a U.S. EP-3 plane off China's Hainan Island.